yokawaiik/wish_app/README.md

 # Wish App (MVP pet project)

 Created this application with Material Design 3.0, Getx, Supabase and Isar database to learning, showing my skills in Flutter programming and PostgreSQL.
-This application can convinient to save wish and share its to your friends, add wishes to favorites to note what will you buy to your friend on it Birthday
+This application can convinient to save wish and share its to your friends, add wishes to favorites to note what will you buy to your friend on it Birthday.

 ## Content table